Cosmic shear without shape noise: A Tully-Fisher Weak Lensing Survey

 \subsection{Effective Shape Noise}

 We estimate the effective shape noise that would arise from a hypothetical TF lensing experiment by generating catalogs of mock observables with appropriate noise properties.
-Each quantity in Eq. \ref{eqn:tfshear} is generated according to the following procedure: \begin{enumerate} \item An absolute magnitude $M_B$ for each mock catalog entry is drawn from a normal distribution with mean -20.5 and standard deviation of unity. \item For each mock catalog entry, $\log_{10} v_{\rm circ}$ is drawn from a Gaussian with mean $2.142 - 0.128(M_B +20.558)$, and a standard deviation (modeling the intrinsic TFR scatter) of $\sigma_{\rm int}=.05$.
-The TFR coefficients here are taken from \citet{2012MNRAS.425.2610R}. \item The cosine of the inclination angle $i$ is drawn uniformly from $[0,1)$, and the image axis ratio $q$ is assigned as per Eq. \ref{eqn:sini}. \item The measured velocity $v_{\rm obs}$ is drawn from a normal distribution with mean $v_{\rm circ}\sin i$ and standard deviation equal to the characteristic velocity error $\sigma_v$. \end{enumerate} With this mock TF shape catalog, we estimate the noise in $\gamma = \sqrt{\frac{\gamma_+^2 + \gamma_\times^2}{2}}$ per ellipticity component $\sigma_{\eps,\rm TF}$ using an Expectation-Maximization (EM) algorithm.
-We note that the distribution of residuals in $\gamma_+$ and $\gamma_\times$ are well-fit by a Moffat distribution with $\beta=0.5$.
-For this distribution, the maximum-likelihood estimator for the effective shape noise $\sigma_{\eps,{\rm TF}}$ is arrived at iteratively \citep{Dempster:1977kq}, where for each iteration the mean, standard deviation, and set of weights are recalculated separately for each shear component from those of the previous iteration as
+Each quantity in Eqs. \ref{eqn:gplus} and \ref{eqn:gcross} is generated according to the following procedure, with all parameters drawn from \citet{2012MNRAS.425.2610R}.: \begin{enumerate} \item An absolute magnitude $M_B$ for each mock catalog entry is drawn from a normal distribution with mean -20.5 and standard deviation of unity. \item For each mock catalog entry, $\log_{10} v_{\rm circ}$ is drawn from a Gaussian with mean $2.142 - 0.128(M_B +20.558)$, and a standard deviation (modeling the intrinsic TFR scatter) of $\sigma_{\rm int}=0.033$.